SteeltoeOSS/Documentation/docs/connectors/cosmosdb.md

 # CosmosDB

-This connector simplifies using Azure Cosmos DB in an application running on Cloud Foundry.
-The connector is built to work with Azure Cosmos DB service instances that have been provisioned with the [Microsoft Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/index.html), from either `Microsoft.Azure.Cosmos` or the newer package `Azure.Cosmos`.
+This connector simplifies using Azure Cosmos DB.
+The connector is built to work with Azure Cosmos DB from either `Microsoft.Azure.Cosmos` or the newer package `Azure.Cosmos`.

 ## Usage